-All students will work with faculty or staff advisors.
+All students will work with faculty and staff advisors.
 The advisors will assist in course planning, class schedules, academic progress, and other questions or problems relating to academics at registration.
-The Registrar and Vice President for Academic Affairs are also available by appointment to discuss a student's academic progress.
+The Registrar and Provost are also available by appointment to discuss a student's academic progress.